-Disclaimer: Fill Power is unregulated by standard and does not include any products that are produced from feather or synthetic fill.
+Disclaimer: Fill Power is unregulated by standard and does not include any products that are produced from feathers or synthetic fill.

 Fill Power should only be used for Pure Down Products; however, manufacturers misused the word and use it to define other things which should not be considered.

 As a general rule, goose down pillows and bedding are more resilient to regular wear.
 This means they will also last longer, making them well worth the initial investment.

 Conversely, goose feathers are not as able to stand up to rigorous daily use.

 They don't last as long and tend to create a flat sleeping surface.
 Also, as feathers begin to poke through and escape from your upholstery, the item that contained them becomes a little more deflated each time.

 You should feel confident that you're buying pillows, sheets, and other items that are designed to pass the test of time.
 Check out our Down Feather Chamber Bed Pillow for an example of a luxurious, down-filled bedding that you'll get plenty of use out of.

 So, What Should I Buy?